surveyjs/survey-creator/docs/Build-Component-Questions.md

 });
 ```

-In this example we are using three functions that SurveyJS calls, “onInit”, “onloaded” and “onPropertyChanged”.
+In this example we are using three functions that SurveyJS calls, “onInit”, “onLoaded” and “onPropertyChanged”.

 We use “onInit” function to add a new property into “fullname” class.
-SurveyJS creates a new class, using the new component name and then calls “onInit” function where you can add new additional classes and properties.
+SurveyJS creates a new class, using the component name and then calls “onInit” function where you can add new additional classes and properties.

 SurveyJS calls “onLoaded” function after loading JSON into a survey.
 We need to change the middle name question visibility, in case the end-user changed it from the default.